north-road/slyr/docs/user_guide/limitations.md

 > Proposed solution: currently working on it

+## Raster Catalog Layers ##
+A Raster catalog is a feature of ArcMap and it has been superseded by a mosaic dataset.
+Its ArcGIS Pro equivalent is mosaic datasets.
+In QGIS there is currently no equivalent to Raster Catalog Layers.
+Any of these layers will be skipped over in the process and omitted from the project.

+> The workaround for this limitation is provide those layers within the Raster Catalog in a format that SLYR will read.
+If the intention is to mosaic many rasters together, use the Raster/Miscellaneous/Build virtual raster or other tools in this menu.

+> Proposed solution: there is no proposed solution as the data sits as a temporary layer within a project.
+Additionally, Raster Catalogs are a feature within ArcMap which is being phased out.

+## Rasters in GDB ##
+Description
+> Workaround intro

+1. Instruction
+2. Instruction

+> Proposed solution: currently working on it -->

 ## Rule-based classification symbology ##
 One of our favourites features of **QGIS** Symbology is the ability to create efficient cartography through the use of Rule-Based classifications.
 There is currently no direct equivalent in ArcGIS Pro.
 Therefore, if your **QGIS** project has many layers based on rule-based classifications, try this for a workaround.
 > Workaround: Painful - yes, Inefficient - yes - but let's manually capture the rule-based classification in the layer's  field.

 1. In **QGIS**, open up a layer's `attribute table`.